 Published in MedTech Strategist

-Authors: Craig Steger, Oded Ben-Joseph, PhD, and Carey Gallant, Outcome Capital, and Wendy Diller
+Authors: Craig Steger, Oded Ben-Joseph, PhD, Carey Gallant, Outcome Capital, and Wendy Diller

 Abstract: